 We develop a budget app so that customers can install it from app stores.
 Let’s track the application’s life cycle backward from when a user has discovered it in Google Play.

-Let’s imagine our custom developed mobile app has already been published.
-Another curious user has stumbled upon it in Google Play and is hovering her finger over the Get button.
+Let’s say our custom developed mobile app is in a mobile store, a curious user has found it and is hovering the finger over the Get button.
 What steps do we take to get here?
+In other words, “How to make a budget app if we’re going backward?”

 Step 5: Add the app to app stores and maintain it